orbs-network/v3-git-book/orbs-vm/docker-file.md

+# Dockerfile

+First thing you need to do is to "dockerise" your app If it is already "dockerised", there are some few changed you'll need to support.

-## Dockerfile
+## example
-consider a nodejs example of orbs-vm docker file:
+Consider a nodejs example of orbs-vm docker file:
 ```dockerfile
 FROM node:16-alpine